ibm-cloud-docs/bare-metal/bm-order-bm-from-image-template.md

 10. Select your **RAM**.
 For some servers, RAM defaults based on the CPU model and cannot be changed.
 11. Enter an optional public key for your **SSH key**, which you can use to log in to your server after it is provisioned.
 12. Expand **Add-ons** to select options that are related to the image configuration.
-13. Your storage selection defaults to the storage disks that were used during the image capture. <!--Keep the default selection.-->**Note:** You can't mix RAID and non-RAID storage disks.
+13. Your storage selection defaults to the storage disks that were used during the image capture. **Note:** You can't mix RAID and non-RAID storage disks.
 14. Under **Network Interface**, select the Uplink Port Speeds and Private VLAN options.
 Expand **Add-ons** to select the appropriate options or use the default values.
 15. Review your order in the Order summary.
 16. Click the **Third-Party Service Agreement** checkbox.